Yan-Oliveira/doc-fao/content/advanced-escalations/admin/communication-notifications/ticket-notifications.rst

    If the escalation is running, then this tag will return the escalation notify date-time of the escalation type (e.g. *2019-01-01 10:00:00*).

 ``<OTRS_TICKET_CustomEscalation_EscalationTimeIn>``
-   If the escalation is running, then this tag will return the difference the current time and escalation time in format 3h 30m.
+   If the escalation is running, then this tag will return the difference the current time and escalation time in format *3h 30m*.

 ``<OTRS_TICKET_CustomEscalation_TypeName>``
-   This tag will return the name of the escalation type (e.g. solution time).
+   This tag will return the name of the escalation type (e.g. *solution time*).

 Configure Event Based Notifications